RECRUIT

 Spoken dialogue systems are systems that use speech recognition technology to interact with people.
 Smart speakers such as Amazon Alexa and Google Home are also widely used today.

-Engineering x Linguistics + Social Psychology
+Artificial Intelligence × Linguistics + Social Psychology

 Knowledge is essential for dialogue systems, and rather than viewing dialogue simply as a mapping of output to input, the ability for the system to grow autonomously by making good use of existing knowledge or acquiring knowledge from the other party during dialogue is also essential for a “smart” dialogue system.
 Furthermore, it is also necessary to have the skill to ask this without interrupting the flow of the dialogue and without aggravating the other party’s impression of the system.